evgenyneu/evgenii.com/blog/_posts/2016-01-02-sun-and-planet-sizes-in-scale.md

   <br>
 </div>

-<p class='isTextCentered'>Figure 1: Picture of proprotionally sized planets and the Sun in natural colors.
+<p class='isTextCentered'>Figure 1: Proprotionally sized planets and the Sun in natural colors.
 Zoom in to view details.</p>

 ## Seeing planets in context